learnpixelart/pixelart/moonbirds/README.md

 The Do-It-Yourself (DIY) [Factory of Modern Originals (FoMO)](https://github.com/pixelartexchange/originals) Presents

-# Moonbirds (Pixel Owls 'n' Friends)
+# Moonbirds & Lil' Moonbirdies (Pixel Owls 'n' Friends)

 Yes, you can!
-Generate your own 42×42 pixel owl images (off chain) from text attributes (via built-in spritesheet); incl.
+Generate your own 42×42 (or lil' 24×24) pixel owl images (off chain) from text attributes (via built-in spritesheets); incl.
 2x/4x/8x zoom for bigger sizes and more